ido5581/Linux-Memory-Manager/README.md

 +-------------------+----------------------+
 ```

-The remaining free block is inserted back into the Max Heap.
+The remaining free block is inserted back into the Intrusive Max Heap.

+If no suitable free block exists, the allocator obtains additional virtual memory from the operating system.

 ## Free and Coalescing

-When a block is released, it is marked as free and neighboring free blocks are checked.
+When a block is released, it is marked as free and its neighboring blocks are examined.

-Adjacent free blocks can be merged to reduce fragmentation:
+Adjacent free blocks can be merged to reduce fragmentation.

 ```text
 Before: